Udayel/Elastic-ingest-accelerator/README.md

 The service catalog will be deploying the solution as per the resources deployed in the member account and user requirements of the logs that are to be ingested into the Elastic Cloud.
 The CFT will deploy resources in the Log-Archive account and then another CFT will deploy the required resources in the member account.
 Please note that the deployment of the CFT should be initiated from the Master account and all the required resources will be deployed to the Log Archive account and the member account using the CloudFormation Stackset.

+### AWS Control Tower Overview

+AWS Control Tower simplifies the process of setting up and governing a secure, multi-account AWS environment based on AWS best practices.
+It is particularly useful for organizations that require a scalable and standardized approach to managing multiple AWS accounts.

+#### Key features and components of AWS Control Tower include:

+###### AWS Landing Zone:

+- The Landing Zone is the foundation of the multi-account AWS environment created by AWS Control Tower.
+- It includes a set of best-practice blueprints and guidelines for setting up a secure, well-architected environment.

+For the latest and more information, refer to the [AWS Landing Zone](https://docs.aws.amazon.com/prescriptive-guidance/latest/migration-aws-environment/understanding-landing-zones.html).

+###### Account Vending:

+- AWS Control Tower automates the creation of new AWS accounts using predefined account blueprints.
+- It ensures that new accounts adhere to organizational policies and best practices.

+For the latest and more information, to refer to the [Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html).

+###### Multi-account Architecture:

+- It enables the creation and management of a multi-account structure, which is recommended for security and resource isolation.
+- AWS Control Tower creates Log Archive and Audit Account which plays a crucial role in maintaining visibility and compliance across the AWS environment.
+- The multi-account setup includes a master account and separate member accounts.

+For the latest and more information, to refer to the [Multi Account Setup](https://docs.aws.amazon.com/controltower/latest/userguide/aws-multi-account-landing-zone.html).

+###### Guardrails:

+- Guardrails are a set of predefined policies that are enforced automatically to ensure compliance with security and operational best practices.
+- AWS Control Tower implements guardrails to help prevent policy violations in member accounts.

+For the latest and more information, to refer to the [Controls](https://docs.aws.amazon.com/wellarchitected/latest/management-and-governance-guide/controls.html).

+###### Service Control Policies (SCPs):

+- SCPs are used to set fine-grained permissions on AWS accounts within the organization.
+- SCPs can be used to control access to AWS services and resources, ensuring compliance with organizational policies.

+For the latest and more information, to refer to the [SCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).

+###### Audit and Monitoring:

+- AWS Control Tower provides visibility into the compliance status of member accounts.
+- It involves monitoring the performance and health of resources, as well as conducting audits to ensure compliance with security policies and industry regulations.

+For the latest and more information, to refer to the [Logging & Monitoring](https://docs.aws.amazon.com/controltower/latest/userguide/logging-and-monitoring.html).

+###### Continuous Improvement:

+- AWS Control Tower supports continuous improvement by allowing organizations to update and refine their account blueprints and guardrails over time.
+- This ensures that the environment stays in compliance with evolving security and operational requirements.

+###### Integration with AWS Organizations:

+- AWS Control Tower integrates with AWS Organizations, making it easier to manage and govern a growing number of AWS accounts.

+For the latest and more information, to refer to the [AWS Organization](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-CTower.html).

+###### Log Archive Account:

+- The Log Archive account is a dedicated AWS account created by AWS Control Tower to centralize and store logs generated by member accounts.
+- It serves as a centralized location for storing security and operational logs, ensuring long-term retention and easy access.

+###### Audit Account:

+- It serves as a centralized location for conducting audits, security assessments, and compliance checks across the AWS environment.

 ### How Each Log Input is Collected and Sent to Elastic

 #### AWS CloudTrail